Things to Do in New Glarus, Wisconsin’s Little Switzerland

 Our visit to the Swiss Historical Village & Museum was brief, but only because we didn’t realize they started locking things up before closing time.
 That might’ve been unique to the day of our visit, as the staff seemed a little antsy for happy hour.

 The village is an outdoor museum of old Swiss buildings with a separate exhibit space in the middle of the space on the history of the first New Glarus residents.
-If you’re not being shuttled out as quickly as we were, the gift shop has all kinds of fun Swiss tchtochkes to check out once you’re done with your historical tour.

 In any case, it was a fun diversion for a bit of time but you don’t need to set aside hours to visit this one, even if you read every single word of every single intrepretive sign.